garethredfern/laravelvue-spa/content/en/setup/tooling.md

 }
 ```

-Additional endpoints can be built then tested in a similar way.
+Additional endpoints can be built then tested similarly.

 ### Useful Links